yereverluvinunclebert/Panzer-Earth-gauge-VB6/readme.md

 # Panzer-Earth-gauge-VB6
- A FOSS Earth VB6 Widget for Windows.
+ A FOSS Earth VB6 Widget for Reactos, XP, Win7, 8 and 10+.

 The Panzer Earth VB6 gauge is a simple utility displaying a rotating earth in a dieselpunk fashion on your desktop.
 It can be resized and placed anywhere on